On the Brun--Titchmarsh theorem. I: Comments and remarks

-which appears in the proofs of Theorem \ref{thm:countingcongruence-specialcoefficient} and \cite[Theorem 1]{FI92}.
-In particular, due to the application of Kloostermania, the size of $a$ plays an important role in the settings of Theorem \ref{thm:countingcongruence-specialcoefficient}.
+Due to the application of Kloostermania, the size of $a$ plays an important role in the settings of Theorem \ref{thm:countingcongruence-specialcoefficient}.
 Note that Lemma \ref{lm:trilinearform-BC} follows from a careful application of amplification, so that only elementary means together with Weil's bound for complete algebraic exponential sums are needed.
-A natural problem is to ask for an elementary bound for $\cQ_a(\balpha,\bbeta)$ which is uniform in $a\neq0$, and $\balpha,\bbeta$ could be well-factorable if necessary.
+A natural problem is to ask for an elementary bound for $\cQ_a(\balpha,\bbeta)$ which is uniform in $a\neq0$, and $\balpha,\bbeta$ are of convolution structures if necessary.